-This article originally appeared in the fall 2020 edition of Xerces’ magazine, Wings.
+This article originally appeared in the spring 2021 edition of Xerces’ magazine, Wings.
 Click to view the full spring 2021 issue.

 There’s a saying within the food industry that goes like this: “A supply chain is called a chain because you can only pull on it, you can’t push it.”

 At the heart of this expression is the notion that consumer demand ultimately pulls along our entire food supply.
 The more of us who crave oat milk or avocados, the more those desires trigger a series of upstream responses on the part of food companies—responses around marketing, packaging, processing, labor, and the ways our food is grown.
 For example, a strong enough consumer demand for fewer pesticides in our breakfast cereal can ultimately trickle all the way back to the farms where the grain comes from, especially when consumers have a range of alternative options from which to choose.

 The Xerces Society’s Bee Better Certified program rewards and celebrates growers who make their farms better for bees.
 Aerial view of part of a mile-long habitat corridor planted through almond orchards.
 (Photo: Xerces Society / Cameron Newell.)

 Environmental, health, and social-justice advocates have long recognized the power of this dynamic and have helped to fuel various food and farming certifications that shine a spotlight on products that align with their activist goals.
 When successful, certifications have the potential to increase product sales, command premium pricing, and ultimately incentivize large-scale changes in our food system.
 At their best, food certifications represent a net positive for everyone.